ajeddin/portfolio/_posts/2023-13-01-PsychOnline.md

 pin: true
 ---

 Welcome to my project, Psych Online.
-A website that analyzes the user's expression, returns quotes and GIFs based on the emotion, and a place to store your favorite quotes.
+A website that analyzes the user’s expression, returns quotes and GIFs based on the emotion, and has a place to store your favorite quotes.

 <iframe
     align="center"